cslr/kunnat/README.md

 # kunnat
-D-Wave's Quantum Optimization Using Municipalities Statistics and Average Income (don't give good results)
+D-Wave's Quantum Optimization Using Municipalities Statistics and Average Income (DQM model)

+Attempt to use Municipalities data to learn which budgets give highest income from the population (through taxation).

+RESULT:

+Nothing surprising.
+Biggest values in each variable result to highest income per resident.
+Data from Finnish Statistics Center.